Quick Start

 Transcript

-The transcript is useful when you want the exact words, a specific explanation, or a detail that did not make it into the summary.
+The transcript is useful when you want the exact words, a specific explanation, or a detail that did not make it into the Lesson Notes.
+When the recording is available, tap any timestamp in the transcript to jump straight to that moment in the audio.

 Audio player